Bilibili Inc. (BILI) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Bilibili Inc. (BILI) by analysts is $182.44, which is $5.4 above the current market price.
-The public float for BILI is 316.76M, and at present, short sellers hold a 6.84% of that float.
-On February 22, 2023, the average trading volume of BILI was 10.76M shares.
+The average price point forecasted by analysts for Bilibili Inc. (BILI) is $182.44, which is $6.68 above the current market price.
+The public float for BILI is 316.76M, and currently, short sellers hold a 6.84% ratio of that float.
+The average trading volume of BILI on February 27, 2023 was 10.74M shares.

-BILI stock saw a decrease of -4.06% in the past week, with a monthly decline of -15.32% and a quarterly a decrease of 36.16%.
-The volatility ratio for the week is 3.81%, and the volatility levels for the last 30 days are 4.63% for Bilibili Inc. (BILI).
-The simple moving average for the last 20 days is -11.44% for BILI stock, with a simple moving average of 1.41% for the last 200 days.
+BILI’s stock has seen a -10.02% decrease for the week, with a -21.00% drop in the past month and a 55.67% gain in the past quarter.
+The volatility ratio for the week is 4.49%, and the volatility levels for the past 30 days are at 4.84% for Bilibili Inc. The simple moving average for the last 20 days is -13.49% for BILI stock, with a simple moving average of -3.42% for the last 200 days.

 Analysts’ Opinion of BILI